agache41/pipes/README.md

 ### Views

-The concept is simple : every Annotation that does not have a specified view belongs to the default view.
-This is valid for all the annotations from all the examples.
+The concept is simple :

+Every Annotation that does not have a specified view belongs to the default view.
+(This is valid for all the annotations from almost all the examples.)

+Every Parser that does not have a specified view will use only the annotations in the default view.
+(This is also valid for the above examples and is generally the default case.)

 When a view is specified to an annotation, the annotation will be available only when the view is selected.

-When a view is specified to a parser, the parser will use all the annotations in the default view and the ones in the select view.
+When a view is specified to a parser, the parser will use all the annotations in the default view and the ones in the currently provided view.

 Specified views do not impact the order of the annotations.

 This allows very flexible combinations in which, for example, we can specify a view for files in the resource folder (for test purposes) and another view for files with absolute path in production use.
+Or we can build complete separate hierarchies in different views on the very same Bean, allowing the same Bean to be parsed (or saved) in separate formats , for example CSV and Excel.

 Here is the previous example for a file: